Venison Pot Pie Recipe with Homemade Pie Crust

 Meat Filling

-- 2 pounds ground venison or stew meat (ground beef also works)
+- 2 pounds ground venison or stew meat

-- ¼ cup minced onion (or onion powder)
+- ¼ cup minced onion (or ½ teaspoon onion powder per 1x)

 - 2 cups mixed veggies (diced carrots, peas, etc)